wizzomafizzo/mrext/docs/lastplayed.md

 # LastPlayed

-LastPlayed is a simple service for automatically generating a shortcut in the MiSTer menu pointing to your most recently played game.
+LastPlayed is a service for automatically generating dynamic shortcuts in the MiSTer menu.

-*Just want to see your recently played games in the menu?
-MiSTer has a great feature for that already.
-Enable the `recents` option in your `MiSTer.ini` file, and press the Select button on your controller while in the menu.*
+It supports:
+- Creating and auto-updating a menu folder of recently played games
+- A single shortcut that always launches the last played game

 <a href="https://github.com/wizzomafizzo/mrext/raw/main/releases/lastplayed/lastplayed.sh"><img src="images/download.svg" alt="Download LastPlayed" title="Download LastPlayed" width="140"></a>